Start Your Iowa LLC in just a Few Minutes

 Article 3: Principle Business Office Address

-It costs $50 to file your Certificate of Organization.
-You can file in the following three ways:
+It costs $50 to file your Certificate of Organization with the Iowa Secretary of State.
+You can file the certificate the following three ways:

-Mail your form along with a check or money order (payable to the “Iowa Secretary of State) to the following address:
+Mail your certificate forms along with a check or money order to the following address:

 Iowa Secretary of State